CUHK-AIM-Group/CLIFF/README.md

 ## 🏋️ Train: Detection with CLIFF

-Since I recently changed my working position, I no longer have access to GPU resources.
+Since I recently changed my working position, I no longer have access to the original GPU resources.
 We are currently double-checking the training process on other machines after cleaning up the code.
 We will release the training code as soon as possible.
 Nonetheless, we have provided the unverified script for the `train.sh`.

 ## 🙏 Acknowledgement